-The first phase of the work on the hospital, completed in 2017, addressed problems with the building’s structural integrity and gave the building a much-needed new roof.
-Preliminary plans already are underway for Phase III, which will include the construction of a parking lot and large restroom facility.
+The first phase, completed in 2017, addressed problems with the building’s structural integrity and gave the building a much-needed new roof.

 Zenith Construction of Tahlequah was awarded the construction contract.
 Zenith Construction previously worked with the OHS on the construction of the Visitor Center at Honey Springs Battlefield in Checotah.